Display Screen Equipment (DSE)

 - If there are issues with the computer hardware such as the keyboard, mouse, or monitor then contact your local ITC.

 - If there are issues or problems with the desk, chair, environment, lighting, heating etc. then contact BBC Workplace Helpdesk on the numbers below and be sure to get a work reference number.

 - London, English Regions, Scotland and Northern Ireland: x0490 or 0808 1688 962

 - Wales: *6000 for the Wales Workplace Helpdesk

-- If you have aches and pains then you can either contact the new Physio and Workstation Helpline.
+- If you have aches and pains then you can either contact the Workstation and Physiotherapy Helpline.
 They can help arrange an on-site workstation assessment to see how you’re working and give advice on your set-up, or offer you some physiotherapy treatment sessions.

 - If you have persistent pain and/or Workplace have been unable to resolve your environmental issues then speak to your manager about making a management referral through to Occupational Health.
 Anybody with a disability can be referred straight through to BBC Access Services.